microsoft/AzureML-BERT/finetune/README.md

 ## **Summary**

-In this blog post, we showed how customers can fine-tune BERT easily using the Azure Machine Learning service, as well as topics such as using distributed settings and tuning hyperparameters for the corresponding dataset.
+In this repo, we showed how customers can fine-tune BERT easily using the Azure Machine Learning service, as well as topics such as using distributed settings and tuning hyperparameters for the corresponding dataset.
 We also showed some preliminary results to demonstrate how to use Azure Machine Learning service to fine tune the NLP models.
 All the code is [available on the GitHub repository](https://github.com/Microsoft/AzureML-BERT).
 Please let us know if there are any questions or comments by raising an issue in the GitHub repo.

 ### **References**